How Long Does it Take for Collagen to Start Working?

 The body will also allocate the collagen to parts where it’s needed the most.
 If you have some gut healing or joint repair to do, that’s what the body is likely to prioritise.
 Although it will look a bit different for everyone, we can look at studies to help gauge some documented timings:

 As you continue to incorporate and enjoy using collagen in your daily rituals, the long-term benefits become even more pronounced.
-Collagen helps to promote overall skin health by supporting the production of elastin and hyaluronic acid, essential components for that outer glow.
+Type 1 collagen helps to promote overall skin health by supporting the production of elastin and hyaluronic acid, essential components for that outer glow.
 It also aids in strengthening nails, promoting healthy hair growth, and supporting the health and flexibility of joints and bones.